Timmy-Bergkvist/pulp-records/README.md

 - To set up a linkt to buy the records.

 - A search function to search for record title and artist.

+- Set the sidenav on the right page to make it more user friendly.

 - Alerts popups to give the user a yes or no option, for delete and update.